Intramuscular Injection

 • Close the syringe container.

-• Introduce the Draw needle into the medicine vial and draw required amount of medicine into the syringes.
+• Introduce the Draw needle into the medicine vial and draw the required amount of medicine into the syringes.

-• Change the Needle ,
+• Change the Needle,

 • Locate the Intra Muscular Injection site Check for any Previous Needle Pricks or Skin Lesions,

-• Clean the area with spirit swabs at least 1 inch diameter using circular movements from center to peripheral,
+• Clean the area with spirit swabs at least 1 inch in diameter using circular movements from center to peripheral,

 • Discard the cotton ball into the paper bag.

-• Put the patient in comfortable position.
+• Put the patient in a comfortable position.

 • Record the exact time of medication administration on the patient’s ticket.